Are all of your Risk Assessments in place?

 You have a legal duty to provide risk assessments

-We appreciate that each business and organisation has differing needs, so, for a more in-depth discussion about your risk assessment requirements please contact us.
+Listed below is a summary of the main Safety Risk Assessment areas in which we are specialists.
+At JCH Safety, we appreciate that each organisation has differing needs, so, for a more in-depth discussion about your risk assessment requirements please contact us.

 General Risk Assessment – Required under The Management of Health & Safety at Work Regulations 1999.

-This document identifies general hazards in the working environment, such as trip, slip & fall hazards, hygiene considerations, heating, cleaning, lighting and general environmental features, including the provision for first aid.
+This determines general hazards in the working environment, such as trip, slip & fall hazards, hygiene considerations, heating, cleaning, lighting and general environmental features, including the provision for first aid.
 It also recommends control measures aimed at reducing the likelihood of harm occurring from these hazards.